 - In-house interpreter pools for foreign patients

-- A queer community with drop-in centers and regular meetings
+- Queer communities with drop-in centers and regular meetings

 - Gender equality training for all employees

 - Cultural opening through training courses for cultural ambassadors (2022: 27 training courses in Germany)

 - Raising awareness of gender-specific professions (Boys’ and Girls’ Day)

 - Development of a language guide on equality to raise awareness of the power of language in everyday and professional life (Spain)